Read on for the prologue & first chapter of my new book Hearts Divine – a whole SIX WEEKS before release!

 “Was he intimate with you?”

 “No!”
 Not at first.
 “Listen, I’ve worked with your team to create facial composites.
 I’ve attended the line-ups.
-I’ve done everything you’ve asked–”
+I’ve done everything you’ve asked of me–”

 “Except tell us the truth.”